-- Investment strategy: our strategy is that investment income is not expected to be a significant driver of our returns.
-Our primary focus remains on underwriting as the engine of profits; - .
-Investment Risk and Return Committee: the IRRC forms an integral part of our risk management framework, meeting at least quarterly and reporting to the RRC quarterly; - · Diversification: our portfolio is diversified across a number of sectors, geographical areas and types of investment; and - External advisers: Lancashire's Board and management recognise that the Group's principal expertise lies in underwriting so we use the services of internationally recognised investment managers who are experts in their fields.
+- Investment strategy, including investment risk tolerances, is approved annually by the Investment Committee and the Board.
+A detailed strategic asset allocation study is performed annually; - Investment Risk and Return Committee: the IRRC forms an integral part of our risk management framework, meeting at least quarterly and reporting to the RRC; - · Diversification: our portfolio is diversified across a number of sectors, geographical areas and types of investment; and

+• External advisers: Lancashire's Board and management recognise that the Group's principal expertise lies in underwriting so we use the services of internationally recognised investment managers who are experts in their fields.